rfgplk/nanoflagsx86/README.md

 <h1>nanoflagsx86</h1>
 <h2>Nanoscopic CPUID library</h2>

-This is a (truly) tiny C library for detecting CPU features in around 800 sloc.
+This is a (truly) tiny C library for detecting CPU features in 675 sloc.
 The simplest possible drop-in replacement for any other cpuid reading library.

 Absolutely no dependencies, except the following, which your system must provide: